Online Flowchart & Workflow Diagram Maker

 The flowchart creation process comes with a structural thinking approach.
 Dynamic connections between shapes make sure the flowchart looks clean and beautiful even for the flowchart drafts in early phases.
 Move the shapes around, let Sketchboard reroute the connections automatically.

 Alternative background options for the flowchart maker uplift the experience both for the audience and the creator.
 Choose the option that works best to customize the visual look of your flowchart.
-The background modes also come with different default drawing colors.
-Which type of background do you prefer?
-Grid, Dark, Sepia, White, or Paper?
+Grid, Dark, Sepia, White, or Paper — which type do you prefer?

 Some flowcharts are not built to look perfect, but to serve as a starting point for discussions.
-Sketchboard’s awesome mode provides an organic and “unofficial” look to collect feedback more easily.
-Change the drawing style to “corporate mode” when it is time to put it out there, to impress people.
+Sketchboard's awesome mode provides an organic and unofficial look to collect feedback more easily.
+Change the drawing style to corporate mode when it is time to put it out there.

-A flowchart is a visual description of the components -which are often sequential- of a process or workflow.
+A flowchart is a visual description of the components — which are often sequential — of a process or workflow.
 Flowcharts are one of the most commonly used types of diagrams in diverse domains from software design to manufacturing and business development.
-Flowcharts can be created for different purposes in different forms.
-However, the fundamental idea of visualizing the steps of a process to communicate it more effectively is the same for all flowcharts.

 Flowcharts can be as simple as a quick sketch on a piece of paper.
 They can also be quite complex, created by sophisticated software that depicts a comprehensive process with countless elements.
 A flowchart can be also named as flow chart, process flowchart, or process flow diagram.

 Flowcharts are very useful tools when there is a need to explain a certain activity and its sequential steps effectively.
-Although the main purpose stays the same, it is important to keep in mind that different use cases might require different types of flowcharts.
-Here is a quick list of different use cases of a flowchart.
+Here are the main use cases:

 Regardless of the purpose of your flowchart, here is a 4-step guideline to create one.